-The best credit card with no annual fee and no foreign transaction fee is the Capital One SavorOne Cash Rewards Credit Card because it gives an initial bonus of $200 for spending $500 in the first 3 months, plus ongoing rewards of 1 - 3% cash back.
+The best credit card with no annual fee and no foreign transaction fee is the Regions Prestige Visa® Signature Credit Card because it offers ongoing rewards of 1 - 3 points per $1 spent on purchases.
+Cardholders can also earn 10,000 points after spending $500 or 20,000 points after spending $1,000 in the first 90 days.
 This card requires good credit for approval.

 Best Credit Cards with No Annual Fees and No Foreign Transaction Fees